-Synthesizing the work of more than 100 artists is a daunting task at best, yet Curious Theater Company’s ambitious examination of the U.S. at war comes through with flying colors.
+Synthesizing the work of more than 100 artists — including 10 playwrights, three of them Pulitzer winners — is a daunting task at best, yet Curious Theater Company’s ambitious examination of the U.S. at war comes through with flying colors.
+Buoyed by superb writing and stirring performances, director and co-playwright Bonnie Metzgar achieves a remarkable consistency of style with flexible set and costume design, power-packed dance and musical segues, elegant video and photographic treatment and recurring dramatic themes.
 The material and research is strong throughout, with more than an hour left on the cutting room floor.

 Surrounded by barbed wire, sandbags, denuded trees, foot lockers and concrete walls, a.d.
 Chip Walton set the stage for the world premiere by reading a letter from a decorated U.S. military veteran — a ritual to be repeated at each performance.

 Paula Vogel’s “The Closest I’ve Been to War” opens the production, connecting contemporary culture with the Civil War and the Spanish-American War.